sarmadbokhari/restaurant-management/README.md

 # Restaurant Order Management Web App
-Built with VueJS, socket-io, and tailwindcss
+Built with VueJS, Vuex, socket-io, and tailwindcss

+## Technology reasoning
+- VueJS for reusable component design paradigm
+- Vuex for a global state container (following flux architecture)
+- socket-io to communicate real-time orders (vue-socket.io for it's tight integration with vuex)
+- tailwindcss to build a custom design system that isn't the same as every other website on the internet (i.e. Bootstrap)

 # Steps to run project